Wyong Roos: 2000–present

 In 2017, Wyong finished as minor premiers in the regular season of The Intrust Super Premiership NSW.
 Wyong then went on to qualify for the grand final against Penrith.
-On 24 September at Leichhardt Oval, Wyong were defeated by Penrith 20-12.
+On 24 September at Leichhardt Oval, Wyong were defeated by Penrith 20–12.

 In March 2018, Wyong announced that their partnership as the Sydney Roosters feeder side would be ending at the conclusion of the season.
 Wyong qualified for the finals series in 2018 and defeated the Western Suburbs Magpies in week one to progress to the following week.
-On 9 September 2018, Wyong were defeated 34-24 by Canterbury ending their season.
+On 9 September 2018, Wyong were defeated 34–24 by Canterbury ending their season.

 Following the end of the 2018 season, coach Rip Taylor departed the club to become the new head coach of the Wentworthville Magpies.

 In November 2018, it was announced that Wyong would not be competing in the 2019 Intrust Super Premiership NSW season with the South Sydney Rabbitohs taking their place.

+Wyong Roos re-entered the Newcastle Rugby League in 2020, but departed in 2026 to focus fully on the Central Coast competition.

 Licensed club and playing fields

 Irregular meetings were held during the '60s about establishing a licensed club but nothing eventuated until 1971 when the President, Joe Bishop, announced that six acres of land had been purchased at Kanwal to build such a club and playing fields.
 Kanwal was ten kilometres north of Wyong but had been recognised as growth area.
 The choice to go to Kanwal was led by Morry Breen.

 A licence was obtained in 1972 and the club was officially opened by the President of the Australian Rugby League in June, 1973.
-The ground was named Morry Breen Oval in recognition of Breen’s vision and determination to see the project succeed.
+The ground was named Morry Breen Oval in recognition of Breen's vision and determination to see the project succeed.
 A further 26 acres was purchased on adjoining land in 1977.
 This proved to be a very astute decision.
 Between 1986 and 1992 the club had been placed in official receivership.
 However, the development and sale of this land and with the support of banks and creditors the club was able to overcome all its financial difficulties, enabling it to grow and expand rapidly.
 In recent years it has acquired ownership of the Central Coast Masonic Club, Toukley Bowling Club, Wyong Bowling Club, Budgewoi Soccer Club, Avoca Beach Bowling Club and Goulburn Railway Bowling Club, giving it a membership of over 35,000.